reactive-python/reactpy/docs/source/guides/adding-interactivity/index.rst

 ------------------------------

-As we :ref:`learned earlier <Components with State>`, state setters behave a little differently than you might exepct at first glance.
+As we :ref:`learned earlier <Components with State>`, state setters behave a little differently than you might expect at first glance.
 Instead of updating your current handle on the setter's corresponding variable, it schedules a re-render of the component which owns the state.